SDA-SE/sda-spring-boot-commons/docs/web.md

 The JWKS URI of each issuer is updated when an unknown Key ID is received and every 5 minutes.
 The cache of known JWK is invalidated after 15 minutes.

+!!! warning
-**This setup allows authenticated and anonymous requests!
-It is the responsibility of policies provided by the Open Policy Agent to decide about denying anonymous requests.**
+    This setup allows authenticated and anonymous requests!
+It is the responsibility of policies provided by the Open Policy Agent to decide about denying anonymous requests.

 Spring Security is disabled for the Management/Admin Port (default: 8081).
 Be aware that these port should not be accessible out of the deployment context.